 Are conference calls available with no face-face-meetings happening?

 All face-to-face meetings are cancelled.
-However, officers can arrange meetings by Skype or by telephone.
-We are looking at how Skype meetings can be arranged with external parties.
+However, officers can arrange meetings by Zoom or by telephone, where relevant and necessary.

 Other application types